SINHASantos/facil.io/docs/_SOURCE/0.7.x/http.md

 ---
 # {{{title}}}

-facil.io includes an HTTP/1.1 and WebSocket server / framework that could be used to author HTTP and WebSocket services, including REST applications, micro-services, etc'.
+facil.io includes an HTTP/1.1 and WebSocket server / framework that could be used to author HTTP and WebSocket services, including REST applications, micro-services, etc.

 Note that, currently, only HTTP/1.1 is supported.
 Support for HTTP/2 is planned for future versions and could be implemented as a custom protocol until such time.